Mixing Cocaine And Alcohol; A Deadly Combination

 Before college, Levi visited China where the drinking age was very lax (he was 17 at the time).
 “I used alcohol as a way to fit in and meet more people, I wasn’t very social unless I was drinking.”

 In college, Levi was a member of a fraternity, where alcohol is a predominant part of the culture.
-“I started drinking a lot, and selling cocaine was an easy way to make money in college.”
+“I started binge drinking alcohol, and selling cocaine was an easy way to make money in college.”
 He began using cocaine once he began selling it.

 Levi started down a destructive path, where he would “sleep around” and use sex and alcohol as a way to cope with the emptiness he was feeling.